View on GitHub

 Numerical Model Custodianship Program

 The Oak Ridges Moraine Groundwater Program actively maintains an archive of existing numerical models called the ORMGP Model Custodianship Program.
-To date, 90 sets of numerical model files have been received and checked for consistency (search for missing/corrupt files, etc.).
+To date, 99 sets of numerical model files (not including derivatives of existing models) have been received and checked for consistency (searched for missing/corrupt files, etc.).
 Many have been “re-built” and re-organized from their original/delivered form into an operational file structure that is intuitive and self contained such that the sharing of the model file can be made effectively.

 We have since published our direction in the Guide for Actively Managing Watershed-Scale Numerical Models in Ontario (2017) and continue to maintain its philosophy.